 Click here for the recipe by Recipes from a pantry.

-Overall my kids really enjoyed this super easy winter project.
-You need no time to prepare this cute DIY snowman craft and most of the needed materials are most likely already in your house.
+Overall my kids really enjoyed this super snowman art project.
+You need no time to prepare this cute DIY snowman craft for preschoolers and most of the needed materials are most likely already in your house.

 We turned on some Christmas music, ate Christmas cookies, and enjoyed our time together.
 Now my kids can enjoy their very own Christmas lights every night.

-It truly was a perfect start in the holiday season.
+It truly was a perfect start to the holiday season.
 With that being said, happy magical holidays!

 Please don’t forget to subscribe to my free newsletter, follow us on Instagram, Pinterest, Tik Tok, and join our Facebook group “Kids Activities Arts & Crafts” for more fun DIY Kid’s Activities, Arts & Crafts, and Science Experiments.